kamlendras/fosstube/Readme.md

 4. Third-Party Services:
 Fosstube may integrate with third-party services such as Invidious and Piped.
 Users are encouraged to review the privacy policies of these services independently, as they operate under their respective terms.

+# Disclaimer:

+1. Content Accuracy:
+Fosstube strives to provide accurate and up-to-date information, but we do not guarantee the accuracy, completeness, or timeliness of the content.
+Users should independently verify information before relying on it.

+2. Third-Party Links:
+Fosstube may contain links to third-party websites for additional content or resources.
+We are not responsible for the content, privacy policies, or practices of these external sites and encourage users to review their policies independently.

+3. Platform Availability:
+While we make every effort to ensure uninterrupted access to Fosstube, we cannot guarantee the platform's availability at all times.
+Maintenance, updates, and unforeseen issues may temporarily impact access.

+4. Use of Fosstube:
+Users are expected to use Fosstube in compliance with applicable laws and regulations.
+We disclaim any liability for the misuse of the platform or any consequences arising from such misuse.

+5. Changes to Policies:
+Fosstube reserves the right to update and modify the Privacy Policy and Disclaimer.
+Users are encouraged to periodically review these policies for any changes.

+By using Fosstube, you agree to the terms outlined in the Privacy Policy and Disclaimer.
+If you have any questions or concerns, please contact us at [https://matrix.to/#/#UniversalDev:matrix.org].
+Last updated: [9 Feb, 2024].

 ### License
 [![GNU AGPLv3 Image](https://www.gnu.org/graphics/agplv3-155x51.png)](https://www.gnu.org/licenses/agpl-3.0.html)